miguel-bm/pandora/README.md

 EEM focuses on the progression from introduction of a pathogen to its dissemination globally (stage 1 progression to stage 3, either in the presence or absence of stage 2).
 It leaves behind stage 1 as Biology appropriately studies this and stage 3 as how the pathogens disseminate globally is deeply studied with various and precise mathematical models.
 The gap in the state of the art is therefore in the transition from one to another, coincidentally, where drivers of emergence matter particularly.
 In that regard, EEM integrates data sources that gather positional information on key drivers of emergence such as deforestation, land use, urban and rural clusters, etc. The underlying principle to incorporating the drivers of emergence is the fundamental base of epidemic emergence: if natural barriers are removed or significantly modified due to the anthropogenic effect (extensive fires, deforestation, land repurposing, massive farming, etc), this allows primary hosts to become closer to humans and eventually, should selective pressure, genetic drift or further adaptation allows so, the pathogen can colonize humans: a new potential epidemic can emerge.

-Monitoring drivers of emergence is therefore of vital importance in order to predict the appearance of new epidemies which can eventually become pandemics.
+Monitoring drivers of emergence is therefore of vital importance in order to predict the appearance of new epidemics which can eventually become pandemics.

 # PANDORA MONITOR